piergio1999/Lovaglio-Repository/README.md

-Please and click on he button Download raw file
+Please click on the file of interest, then in the next window, click the "Download raw file" button in the upper right corner.